Check out this short video about how to choose a college major.

 Should You Study Business in the Ivy League–Or Anywhere Else?

+But will it be your ticket to riches and success?
+Possibly if this is all you care about rather than work/life balance.
 But there are no certainties here.
 A business major–by itself–will not make you more money than that philosophy major across the dormitory hall from you.
 Similarly, going to an Ivy League school will not necessarily make you more money than if you went to a liberal arts college or a state school.
-Averages like the ones in the tables above can only tell us so much.
-They are not indicative of your potential success.
+Average salaries published by colleges and third party sites are not indicative of your potential success.
 They should not determine your interests and they definitely do not reflect your aptitudes or abilities.

 As you decide what to major in, think about what keeps you engaged, what interests, you, and where your abilities are the strongest.
 Also remember that no matter what field you go into in today’s economy, you will be “in business.”
 At some point, you’ll probably have to learn some of the fundamentals of business.
 Maybe you’ll learn them in college.
 Maybe you’ll even learn them in the Ivy League.
 Or somewhere else.